knative/docs/docs/snippets/install-kn.md

         brew install knative/client/kn
         ```

-            [!IMPORTANT]
         If you are having issues upgrading using Homebrew, it might be due to a change to a CLI repository where the `master` branch was renamed to `main`.
 Resolve this issue by running the command:

         ```bash
         brew uninstall kn
         brew untap knative/client --force
         brew install knative/client/kn
         ```

 === "Using a binary"